 A pre or postnuptial agreement can help you to avoid arguments and safeguard their interests.

 Welcome to SKB Law.
 We’re a specialist family law firm supporting clients anywhere in England & Wales.
-If you’d like to learn more about a prenuptial agreement, book your free 15 minute consultation today on 01274 727373.
+If you’d like to learn more about a prenuptial agreement, contact our office on 01274 727373.

 What is a prenuptial agreement?

 A prenuptial agreement (commonly referred to as a prenup) is a written agreement which is entered into by a couple before their marriage.
 It sets out how a couple’s finances will be organised if their relationship ends.

 Nobody enters into a marriage thinking it will end.
 But it happens.
 A prenuptial is a planning tool which can offer couples – and their families – a way to avoid arguments, safeguard financial interests, and shelter from debts.

 - if you have children from a previous marriage and want to protect their rights